-Band steering balances the load in your wireless network, which ensures fast and stable connections for all of the wireless devices in the home network.
+Band steering balances the load in the wireless network, which ensures fast and stable connections for all of the wireless devices in the home network.

-With band steering, the FRITZ!Box improves the wireless range of devices in the 5 GHz frequency band by checking whether their signal strength reaches a specific threshold.
-If the value for a device falls below this value, then it is on the edge of the range.
-The FRITZ!Box then steers the device to the 2.4 GHz frequency band because this band has a greater range.
+The FRITZ!Box uses band steering to improve the range of wireless devices when they are connected to the 5 GHz frequency band: If a device is on the edge of the range, the FRITZ!Box initiates the change to the 2.4 GHz frequency band that has a greater range.

 The FRITZ!Box uses band steering to avoid congestion in the 2.4 GHz frequency band by steering wireless devices to the 5 GHz frequency band if necessary.
 If wireless devices support the 802.11k and 802.11v wireless standards, this happens seamlessly.
 Older wireless devices that do not support these standards must first be deregistered and then re-registered.